ceraslabs/pattern-deployer/app/views/get_started/_get_started.html.md

     </topology>

 This pattern describes an application deployment with high availability.
-This pattern gives us the following information
+This pattern gives us the following information:

 * Four instances need to be launched
 * One for database server